DelphinusLab/prover-node-docker/README.md

 `bash scripts/start.sh` to start the prover node docker services.

+### Configuring monitoring and alerts

+The monitor service runs alongside the other docker services and send alerts to an internal slack channel.
+The following variables, located in the [.env file](./scripts/.env), are required to be configured for the monitor service:
+- `CONTAINER_NAMES`: these must be set to the docker containers to be monitored, if default configuration is being used then these don't need to be changed.
+- `ALERT_POST_URL`: if you don't required monitoring service, then this can be left empty and the service won't start, otherwise, please contact the Delphinus team and the url will be generated for you.
+Do not share this publicly.

 ## Environment

 The prover node requires a CUDA capable GPU, currently at minimum an RTX 4090.